-JS 390cs: Service Learning in the Jewish Community
+JS 390cs: Nonprofit Internship in the Jewish Community

 This course provides CSUN students with an opportunity for civic engagement and work experience in the non-profit social welfare and political action sector of the Los Angeles Jewish community.
 The course is open to upper-division students of all religious and ethnic backgrounds, and all Majors and Minors, with permission of the instructor.

 Students in Service Learning in the Jewish Community work 100 hours (6-8 hours per week) in a non-profit organization.
 Students also meet bimonthly to share their work experiences, problem-solve, hear guest lectures, gain work-related skills, and discuss the reading.
 Writing assignments include weekly journals of the work experience; and at the end of the semester, and each student writes an evaluation research paper to analyze his or her practical experience. $1000 stipend is paid to students engaged in non-salaried work at the successful completion of course work.